georgekinnear/cj-meta-analysis/README.md

 ### Scope

-* Mathematics education research
+* Education research
-  * Focus specifically on mathematics education?
-Perhaps that is unnecessarily narrow.
+  * Focus is not specifically on mathematics education.
   * Focus on education research rather than practical use in education - how to draw that line clearly?
 Perhaps "published => research" is good enough (i.e. someone using CJ for practical teaching but taking the time to write it up, counts as research) but we can also include research that is not published (criteria needed there?)
 * Comparative judgement
   * Not using adaptivity